I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-kestallexecutionprocessor.md

 <p>None</p>

 ## -remarks
 <p><b>KeStallExecutionProcessor</b> is a processor-dependent routine that busy-waits for at least the specified number of microseconds, but not significantly longer.</p>

 <p>This routine is for use by device drivers and other software that must wait for an interval of less than a clock tick but more than for a few instructions.
 If you use this routine you must minimize the stall interval, typically to less than 50 microseconds.
 If a driver must wait for a longer interval, you should use a different <a href="https://msdn.microsoft.com/dfee2240-44df-43bc-8804-271203480664">synchronization technique</a>.</p>

-<p><b>KeStallExecutionProcessor</b> is a processor-dependent routine that busy-waits for at least the specified number of microseconds, but not significantly longer.</p>

-<p>This routine is for use by device drivers and other software that must wait for an interval of less than a clock tick but more than for a few instructions.
-If you use this routine you must minimize the stall interval, typically to less than 50 microseconds.
-If a driver must wait for a longer interval, you should use a different <a href="https://msdn.microsoft.com/dfee2240-44df-43bc-8804-271203480664">synchronization technique</a>.</p>